mosip/inji-verify/docs/InjiVerifySDK.md

 8. **Wallet authenticates the user and submits the VP Token:** The user authenticates themselves within their wallet application.
 Following authentication, the wallet constructs a Verifiable Presentation (VP) Token containing the necessary VCs and submits it to the Verify Backend (via a direct post to verifyService/vp-submission/direct-post).

-9. **Verify Backend sends a Status update to the OPENID4VP UI Component:** Based on the validation result, the Verify Backend sends a status update to the OPENHVP UI Component.
+9. **Verify Backend sends a Status update to the OPENID4VP UI Component:** Based on the validation result, the Verify Backend sends a status update to the OPENID4VP UI Component.
 This status could indicate success (VP_SUBMITTED), ongoing processing (ACTIVE), or failure (EXPIRED).

 10. **Flow Ends and Control is passed to the Relying Party UI:** The core verification flow concludes, and the Relying Party UI now has the status of the verification.